jries/SMAP/LocMoFit/docs/tutorial/quickstart.md

 1. Go back the tab **[Parameters]** and uncheck **preview**.

-2. In the _ROI Manager_ window, click on one site and wait for a few seconds.
+2. In the _ROI list_ of _ROI Manager_ window, click on site 1 and wait for a few seconds.
 You should see the updated _LocMoFitGUI_ window displaying the fitted model.
 	![Viewer](../images/viewer_quickstart.png)
 	:::{Note}
 	The **LocMoFitGUI** window allows you to inspect the result right after fitting.
 The window may look different depending on the model type.